What Are The Penalties For Tampering With Mail in Australia?

 What if I accidentally open something belonging to someone else?

 If you accidentally open someone else’s mail, this is not an offence.
-It is an offence to keep someone else’s mail or to obtain it dishonestly, but if it is wrongly delivered to your mailbox and you open it by accident, you should not face criminal charges.
+It’s important to note that mistakes do happen, and if the mail was wrongly delivered to your address and you open it by accident, you should not face criminal charges by simply opening it.

 How can I defend myself against a charge of tampering with mail?